-$$H(z) = \frac{\lfloor 2^b z \rfloor}{2^b} \tag{1}$$

-where z is a posterior probability vector, and b is the number of bits for quantization.
+$$H(z) = \frac{\left\lfloor 2^b z \right\rfloor}{2^b} \tag{1}$$ where z is a posterior probability vector, and b is the number of bits for quantization.

-The main idea is that the quantized posterior vectors can be used directly as the hash keys to form buckets of similar posterior exemplars.
-The quantized posterior hashing divides the search space into disjoint buckets where the number of buckets is proportional to the number of disjoint classes.

-In theory, the number of disjoint classes is equal to the dimension of DNN outputs for phonetic posteriors, or equal to the number of permissible combinations of the phonological classes as defined in a phonological system [17, 18].
-Our experimental studies conducted in Section 3 confirm this proportionality.
-As the number of permissible combinations is relatively large in a phonological system, we will see that even the binary posterior hashing leads to effectively small-size buckets encapsulating similar posterior exemplars.
-Generally, as the number of quantization bits is increased, the buckets will become more specific.
-By fixing a minimum bucket size, a hierarchical hashing can be devised for search space indexing, and the neighbor search is accomplished for the finest matched quantization key (details in 3.3).
+The quantized posterior hashing divides the search space into disjoint buckets where the number of buckets is proportional to the number of classes.
+In theory, the number of classes is equal to the dimension of DNN outputs for phonetic posteriors, or equal to the number of permissible combinations of the phonological classes as defined in the phonological system.
+Our experimental studies conducted in Section 3.3 demonstrate this proportionality.
+As the number of permissible combinations is relatively large in a phonological system, we will see in Section 3.4 that even the binary posterior hashing leads to effectively small-size buckets encapsulating similar posterior exemplars.

+As the number of quantization bits b is increased, the buckets will define finer localities.
+By fixing a minimum bucket size, a hierarchical hashing can be devised for search space indexing, and the neighborhood search is accomplished for the finest matched quantization key (details in 3.3).

-This hashing technique can be combined with kNN to enable efficient posterior classification.
-We will see in Section 3 that this simple hashing idea can reduce the search space of posteriors tremendously with no degradation of kNN performance.
+This hashing technique can be combined with $k{\rm NN}$ to enable efficient posterior classification.
+In this approach, the quantized posteriors are used to identify the neighboring exemplars (the relevant bucket) while $k{\rm NN}$ is performed on continuous representations.
+We will see in Sections 3.3-3.4 that this simple hashing idea can reduce the search space of posteriors drastically.